2014 Donegal Senior Football Championship

-The 2014 Donegal Senior Football Championship was contested by senior Gaelic football clubs under the auspices of Donegal GAA.
-The defending champions were Glenswilly.
-They were dethroned in the 2014 final.
+The 2014 Donegal Senior Football Championship was the 92nd official edition of the Donegal GAA's premier club Gaelic football tournament for senior graded teams in County Donegal.

+Glenswilly was defending champion.
+The club was dethroned in the 2014 final.

 Format

-It was announced in 2013 that the 2014 County Championship would begin as soon as the Donegal senior football team were eliminated from the Sam Maguire Cup, which, as it transpired, was in September after the 2014 All-Ireland Senior Football Championship Final.
+It was announced in 2013 that the 2014 championship would begin as soon as the senior Donegal county team was eliminated from the Sam Maguire Cup, which, as it transpired, was in September after the 2014 All-Ireland Senior Football Championship final.
 The deferral was decided upon in September 2013 when twenty clubs voted in favour, while six did not (one club was not in attendance).
 The controversy over this decision became a "national media story" and irked inter-county manager Jim McGuinness.

 The format remained the same as the previous year, when a group stage was introduced.
-28 September Round 1 senior championship, 5 October Round 2 senior championship, 12 October Round 3 senior championship, 19 October Senior championship quarter-final, 26 October Senior championship semi-final, 2 November Senior championship final.
+28 September Round 1 SFC; 5 October Round 2 SFC; 12 October Round 3 SFC; 19 October SFC quarter-final; 26 October SFC semi-final; 2 November SFC final.